Elastics (Rubber Bands)

 - You may use a WaterPik (Do not allow the the tip to get closer than 1.5 inches from the TAD)

 - Do NOT try to remove the TAD.
-Do not allow anyone other than one of our doctors or a licensed dentist to remove or adjust the TAD.
+Do not allow anyone other than a licensed dentist to remove or adjust the TAD.

 - You may use mouthwash.
 Our practice recommends Crest Pro-Health for daily users.

 It is normal to feel some pressure after the TAD is placed.
 This will go away after the first few days.
 If you have any soreness in the gums or nearby teeth 3 days or more after placement of your TAD, please call our office at the number below.